Dissolution of Czechoslovakia: Currency division

 Initially, the old Czechoslovak currency, the Czechoslovak koruna, remained in use by both countries.
-Czech fears of an economic loss caused the adoption of two national currencies as early as February 8, 1993.
-On February 2, 1993 Act No. 60/1993 Coll. came in effect in Czech republic to create separate currency that was already presumed in Czech Constitution and in Act No. 6/1993 Coll. that created Czech National Bank by stamping Czechoslovak banknotes.
-The stamps were prepared in secret already in 1992 after the decision about the dissolution of the Czechoslovakia was made.
-In December 1992 part of the reserve banknotes started to be stamped in the selected banks in secret.
-From 8 February to 12 February old banknotes of 100, 500 and 1000 Kčs were exchanged for the stamped ones in Czechia and a new 200 Kč banknote was introduced.
-Each person over 15 could exchange banknotes up to 4 000 crowns and minors below 15 years of age up to 1 000 crowns.
+Czech fears of an economic loss caused the adoption of two national currencies as early as 8 February 1993.
+On 2 February 1993 Act No. 60/1993 Coll. came in effect in the Czech Republic to create a separate currency that was already envisaged in the Czech Constitution and in Act No. 6/1993 Coll. that created the Czech National Bank which issued a new Czech currency by stamping Czechoslovak banknotes.
+The stamps had already been prepared in secret in 1992 after the decision about the dissolution of Czechoslovakia.
+In December 1992 some of the reserve banknotes started to be stamped in the selected banks in secret.
+From 8 February to 12 February old banknotes of 100, 500 and 1,000 Kčs (Czechoslovak crowns) were exchanged for the stamped ones in the Czech Republic and a new 200 Kč banknote was introduced.
+Each person over 15 could exchange banknotes up to 4,000 crowns, and minors below 15 years of age up to 1,000 crowns.
 Banknotes of lower denominations and coins remained until new ones were printed and minted.
-Banks in Czechia converted all money on 8 February 1993 from Kčs to Kč.
-In Slovakia stamps were also applyed on banknotes and a new 10 SK coin was introduced.
-At the beginning, the currencies had an equal exchange rate, but the value of the Slovak koruna was then usually lower than that of the Czech koruna (in 2004, around 25–27% lower).
-On August 2, 1993, both currencies were distinguished by different stamps that were first affixed to and then printed on old Czechoslovak koruna banknotes.
-New czech and slovak coins replaced old ones during 1993.
+Banks in the Czech Republic converted all money on 8 February 1993 from Kčs to Kč.
+In Slovakia stamps were also applied on banknotes, and a new 10 SK coin was introduced.
+At the beginning, the currencies could be exchanged at par, but later the value of the Slovak koruna was usually lower than that of the Czech koruna (in 2004, around 25–27% lower).
+On 2 August 1993, both currencies were distinguished by different stamps that were first affixed to and then printed on old Czechoslovak koruna banknotes.
+New Czech and Slovak coins replaced old ones during 1993.

-On January 1, 2009, Slovakia adopted the euro as its currency with an exchange rate of 30.126 SK/€, and the €2 commemorative coin for 2009, Slovakia's first, featured the 20th anniversary of the Velvet Revolution in remembrance of the common struggle of the Czechoslovaks for democracy.
+On 1 January 2009, Slovakia adopted the euro as its currency, with a conversion rate of 30.126 SK/€, and the €2 commemorative coin for 2009, Slovakia's first, featured the 20th anniversary of the Velvet Revolution in remembrance of the common struggle of the Czechoslovaks for democracy.
 By a quirk of fate, the welcoming speech on the behalf of the European Union on the occasion of Slovakia's entry to the eurozone was delivered by Mirek Topolánek, the prime minister of the presiding country, the Czech Republic, naturally in his native language, but the other guest speakers used English.
 The Czech Republic continues to use the Czech koruna, or crown.